16. Plugins

 flags=sublime.DRAW_EMPTY | sublime.DRAW_NO_FILL)

-But while this code compiles, it is assigning a string to an unrecognized keyword argument, and because of this, the the menu items that are “attached” to it are disabled (grayed out).
+But while the code below compiles, it is assigning a string to an unrecognized keyword argument, and because of this, any menu items that are “attached” to it will be disabled (grayed out).

 self.view.add_regions("test", rgn_list, wrong_name="region.orangish", "bookmark",